List of Ravenloft characters: Inajira

 Inajira the arcanoloth originally appears as a villain in the adventure module, Roots of Evil.

 385 years in the past, Strahd von Zarovich was a battle-weary mortal human.
 This changed when he entered a pact with the arcanoloth Inajira, who in exchange for unknown services to be rendered in the future granted Strahd's desire to be unbeatable in battle.
 Inajira, fearing nothing from the mortal, granted Strahd's request to hold Inajira's Book of Keeping until the contract was complete.
 Upon changing Strahd into a vampire, Strahd was whisked away to the Demiplane of Dread, Ravenloft, depriving Inajira of both his prized Book of Keeping and the completion of his contract with Strahd.

 Exiled in disgrace for the loss of his possession and failure to seal his pact with Strahd, he is incensed later when Strahd returns to the Prime Material Plane during the Grand Conjunction and vows vengeance.

 Tara Kolyana

 Tara Kolyana, vampire hunter appearing in the Ravenloft: Realm of Terror boxed set, she wanders Ravenloft, trying to help those in need.

-Victor Mordenheim

-Victor Mordenheim is a man of science, wishing to revive his dead wife and funnel her essence into a new living receptacle.

-A 1994 novel, Mordenheim, was written by Chet Williamson.